About SOLVE teenptsd.org

 Tyler Manning Founder

-I am a freshman at Trinity College in Hartford CT.
+I am a sophomore at Trinity College, CT.
 I am also the son of a 9/11 survivor.
-I was 10 months old when the World Trade Center terrorists attacks occurred killing 2977 people and injuring many others.
-Over the last 18 years, I witnessed my mom’s incredibly difficult and courageous recovery from catastrophic injury.
-Lack of interest by 9/11 child studies to address children of the catastrophically injured, coupled with misdiagnosis and inadequate detection assessments delayed my own healing.
+I was 10 months old at the time of the World Trade Center terrorist attacks that killed 2977 people, injured many and are causing latent disease and death for both civilians, and support personnel.
+Over the last 20 years, I witnessed my mom’s incredibly difficult and courageous recovery from catastrophic wounds, which in reference to scientific analysis and averages, she never should have survived.
+It was both a blessing to still have my mom, but the gravity of her long term recovery impacted the entire family.
+It was hard for professionals to believe that I could or should be anything other than thankful for her survival.
+I was told, "You're lucky."
+The lack of interest by 9/11 child studies open to address the children of the catastrophically injured, coupled with continual misdiagnosis, lack of support and inadequate detection assessments delayed my own diagnosis of PTSD and my healing.

-I conducted research on PTSD under the guidance of a PHD. specializing in Trauma/Suicide Prevention from a leading Ivy League University, and I have continued to study why children of parents who have suffered grave illness, catastrophic injury, disease and other significant life interruptions are not routinely screened closely enough for PTSD even though these groups are at significantly increased risk.
+The research I conducted on PTSD was done under the guidance of a PHD. specializing in Trauma/Suicide Prevention from a leading Ivy League University, I have continued to study why children of parents who have suffered grave illness, catastrophic injury, disease and other significant life interruptions are not routinely screened closely enough for PTSD, My goal has been to both raise awareness and to advocate for both preventative and early intervention.

-Through establishing SOLVE chapters at high schools and colleges and universities I aim to provide programming in order to give young people the opportunity to join in safe spaces in an easy to access and fun social format.
-These social gatherings will give kids the opportunity to hear from both professionals and other young people like myself about our journeys, our healing and our success stories.
-Peace.
+Through establishing SOLVE chapters at both high schools and colleges/universities, I seek to provide programming to give young people the opportunity to join in safe spaces in both an accessible and fun social format.
+These social gatherings give kids the opportunity to hear from both professionals and other young people like myself about our journeys, our healing and our success.